Adaptive image caching based on network speed with Workbox.js

 };

-The above code is discussed in detail in the article Adaptive image loading based on network speed
+The code above is covered in detail in the article Adaptive image loading based on network speed.

 Time for a final test.
-Let's run gulp
+Run gulp again, refresh the application, and take it offline.

-We now have an application that works offline - it's capable of loading data from an API as well as loading images, and it also applies manipulation to the images which in turn means that the entire site loads faster.
-Earlier we saw that we had ten requests, totalling to 609 KB.
-Now we have 15 requests that load 164 KB of assets.
-(The increase in the number of requests is due to the service worker).
+The application now works offline.
+It loads data from the API, loads images, and applies manipulation to those images, which means the whole site loads faster.
+Earlier we had ten requests totalling 609 KB.
+Now we have 15 requests loading 164 KB of assets.
+(The extra requests come from the service worker.)

-Also, check what happens when you load the application on a 3G connection.
-Select the 'Slow 3G' option from the DevTools under the Network tab.
-The total number of assets weighted is only 6.7 KB!
+Try loading the application on a 3G connection too.
+Select ‘Slow 3G’ from DevTools under the Network tab.
+Total asset weight: only 6.7 KB.

-In this article, we have reviewed how to create an application using Workbox.js that allows us to cache responses for a REST API as well as store images in the browser's cache.
-We also had a look at how to store optmised images by creating a Cloudinary Workbox plugin.
+We’ve built an application using Workbox.js that caches REST API responses and stores images in the browser’s cache.
+We also looked at how to store optimised images by creating a Cloudinary Workbox plugin.